We are in quite possibly THE best time to start an Ecommerce Business right now!

 It caught my eye and I just loved it as a brand idea.

-I decided to sell t-shirts & mugs etc with cool designs and quotes (print on demand), and as I grew I could have also moved into the world of jewellery with empowering quotes, custom made inspiring journals, key-rings, posters, jewellery boxes, trinket dishes, etc, (dropshipping and eventually private labelling).
+I decided to sell t-shirts & mugs etc with cool designs and quotes (print on demand), and as I grew I could have also moved into the world of jewelry with empowering quotes, custom made inspiring journals, key-rings, posters, jewelry boxes, trinket dishes, etc, (dropshipping and eventually private labeling).

 Critical Questions to ask yourself

 The opportunities are endless, however, just deciding on the products you’d love to sell is only part of the story.